 A Brief History of E-commerce

-1960: The inception of e-commerce dates back to the development of the Electronic Data Interchange (EDI) in the 1960s.
-It was developed to replace mail and fax through digital transfer, eliminating the need for human intervention.
+- 1960: The origin of e-commerce can be credited to the Electronic Data Interchange (EDI) in the 1960s.
+This replaced mail and fax through digital transfer, eliminating the need for human intervention.

-1972: Stanford students reportedly sold cannabis to MIT students through an Arpanet (Advanced Research Projects Agency Network) account.
-Arpanet is a packet switching network that is said to be one of the technical foundations of the internet.
+- 1972: Stanford students reportedly sold cannabis to MIT students through an Arpanet (Advanced Research Projects Agency Network) account – an early form of the internet.

-1990: Tim Berners Lee and Robert Cailiau built a hypertext project named WorldWideWeb.
-Soon after, it became a publicly available service on the internet.
+- 1990: Tim Berners Lee and Robert Cailiau built a hypertext project named WorldWideWeb, which eventually became a service on the internet.

-1994: The first true e-commerce transaction can be traced back to when Dan Kohn, a 21-year old entrepreneur, ran a website called NetMarket and sold a Sting CD on August 11, 1994, through the website.
-The transaction, which involved the use of the credit card, was (for the first time ever) protected by encryption technology.
+- 1994: The first true e-commerce transaction occurred.
+Dan Kohn, a 21-year old entrepreneur, ran a website called NetMarket and sold a Sting CD through the website usin a credit card protected by encryption technology..

-1995: Amazon originally launched as an e-commerce platform for books.
-Not long after, AuctionWeb (now known as eBay) launched, with online auctions as its primary focus.
+- 1995: Amazon launched as an e-commerce platform for books.
+AuctionWeb (now known as eBay) also entered the market, with online auctions as its primary focus.

-1998: PayPal as a money transfer tool, making global e-commerce possible.
+- 1998: PayPal was introduced as a money transfer tool, making global e-commerce possible.

-2004: Additional security for online transactions was put in place with the formation of the Payment Card Industry Security Standards Council.
+- 2004: Additional security for online transactions was set up with the Payment Card Industry Security Standards Council.